azadbolour/boardgame/web-ui/README.md

 of Webpack (2.x).
 Trying to use the latest Webbpack (version 3.4.1) led to version dependency hell with other packages, and was abandoned.

-Note, however, that at this time (Jult 2017) all the official React samples I have seem use Webpack 1.x.
+Note, however, that at this time (July 2017) all the official React samples I have seem use Webpack 1.x.
 We moved to 2.x in order to be able to easily use the webpack plugins for minification and uglification in production.
 Did not see how (if?) one can use these plugins with webpack 1.x.

 Note also, that the standard for package management for React has now moved on to use Yarn.
 But this project has not taken that leap yet.